“Wait, you can inhale insulin? Isn’t that something you have to inject?”

 This fast-acting profile is one of the big advantages of inhalable insulin, but naturally patients who need basal insulin (a constant level of background insulin), have to combine its use with a long-acting, injectable insulin like Lantus or Levemir.

-For this reason, Exubera was mainly targeted at people with type 2 diabetes, although a number of type 1 patients, who tend to be early adopters of new treatments, certainly gave it a try.
+For this reason, Exubera was mainly targeted at people with type 2 diabetes, although a number of type 1 diabetes patients, who tend to be early adopters of new treatments, certainly gave it a try.

 In a way, Exubera lived up to its name; Pfizer was positively “exuberant” about the financial gains expected from this new no-needles method for delivering insulin.
-They were so sure it would be the next “blockbuster drug” that they plowed ahead bringing the product to market in complete denial of indications that the inhaler may not appeal to patients.
+They were so sure it would be the next “blockbuster drug” that they plowed ahead, bringing the product to market in complete denial of indications that the inhaler may not appeal to patients.

-Exubera was also more expensive, costing patients about $5 a day as opposed to $2 to $3 a day for injectable insulin.
+Exubera was also more expensive, costing patients about $5 a day, as opposed to $2 to $3 a day for injectable insulin.

 And it seems quite clear that the “unlivable” design of the inhaler was the core problem.

 Lesson learned: Involve patients (the people who will have to live with the drug or device) from the very beginning of product conceptualization, and focus on their real-life concerns throughout.